Why companies cannot afford to skip training their external partners

 - The general public

-Sales training for external partners: Online or digital?
+Sales training for external partners: online or in person?

-Once the external partner network has been defined, the question is: Is it better to train these employees in an online or digital format?
+Once the external partner network has been defined, the question is: Is it better to train these employees online or in person?
 Both options have advantages and disadvantages which need to be balanced precisely.
 The idea to present such distributor training online – for instance, in a learning management system (LMS) – is not new.

 However, the drawback of such online training is that employees are often under time pressure or lack motivation to get started with such training.
 It is therefore crucial to minimise any barriers to entry for training measures.